kammitama5/kammitama5.github.io/_posts/2017-5-8-Monday-May-8th.md

   to learn something or build as many things as you can.

 - I want to especially get better at:
-  C++
+ 1. C++
-  Haskell
+ 2. Haskell
+ 3. Computational understanding in general:
+    Things like Pointers, Category Theory, Type Theory, Combinatorial Logic, etc.
+ 4. The Scientific approach: LaTeX, being analytical and concise, thinking more than tap-tapping.

-- I think that those two will do something special for my ability if I keep learning them, in addition to whatever other stuff I *have* to learn (*cough JavaScript, Python, etc*)
+- I think that those two languages will do something special for my ability if I keep learning them, in addition to whatever other stuff I *have* to learn (*cough JavaScript, Python, etc*).

+- Some of the best people I've admired in terms of ability seem to gravitate towards those.

 Anyways, there are neat tricks like: